dga711/SessionEzPzMod/README.md

 **Please follow the instructions.** It doesn't take a lot of time and other people don't want to explain it 100 times.
 *If your game is already unpacked you should clean it up or redownload.
 Otherwise bad stuff can happen.*

-I made a video showing you the simple process [TODO: Link to Video]
+I made a video showing you the simple process [here](https://youtu.be/vQXdg9g0M8Y)

 1. Download [TODO LINK] and unpack EzPzMod somewhere.
 2. Open EzPzMod